 Connection

-Indicates the port status (reference only).
 This column offers two ways to open the screen to select the port command as follows:

 - Click the desired cell in the column. - Use the arrow keys to select the desired cell in the column, and then click Command.